Conference in Christchurch

 Christchurch has over 5,000 brand new or refurbished rooms in a wide variety of accommodation, from boutique luxury lodges and self-serviced apartments to modern hotels.

 New central city hotels include Crowne Plaza and Distinction Christchurch.
-The Novotel Christchurch Airport will be open quarter two 2019 as well as a number of other hotel projects in the pipeline or underway.
+The Novotel Christchurch Airport will be open quarter four 2019 as well as a number of other hotel projects in the pipeline or underway.

 Residential conferencing options include Novotel Christchurch Cathedral Square and Rydges Latimer Christchurch.
 The Novotel has space for up to 130 people in its modern meeting spaces, while Rydges Latimer offers 11 flexible meeting spaces and can cater for up to 400 delegates.
 At the airport, Sudima Hotel Christchurch has a new executive wing and conference facilities to cater for up to 300 guests.